-It includes the following features:
+IBM Cloud Infrastructure Center includes the following features:

-- Simplifies infrastructure-as-a-service management - Provides a self-service portal for easy workload deployment - Enables software-defined infrastructure - Integrates cloud management and Red Hat OpenShift by way of OpenStack compatible APIs - Displays and manages virtual servers and resources, all from the convenience of a single interface - Provisions VMs, and installs guest operating systems
+- ► Simplification of VMs lifecycle infrastructure-as-a-service management tasks - ► Availability of a self-service portal for easy workload deployment - Provisioning of VMs, and installation of guest operating systems - ► Enablement of software-defined infrastructure - Integration of cloud management and Red Hat OpenShift by way of OpenStack compatible APIs - ► Display and management of virtual servers and resources, all from the convenience of a single interface - Capturing and clonation of virtual servers across partitions - Provisioning of VMs virtual resources, network, storage and compute, such as processors and memory - ► Creation and configuration of virtual switches (VSWITCHes) and guest LANs of various types. - Relocation of VMs to other partitions - Creation of storage volumes, including boot volumes, data volumes and consistency groups backups.